lennydeo/githubwebrepo/README.md

-# githubwebrepo
+# transcendtech
-A repository for managing the files and code for Transcend Tech Hub website.
+A repository for managing the files and code for Transcend Tech Website.

 # Purpose
 The purpose of this repository is to provide a centralized location for all of the files and code used in the development and maintenance of the Transcend Tech Hub website.
 This will allow multiple developers to collaborate on the project, track changes over time, and maintain version control of the website code.